ibanaga/ibanaga.github.io/docs/_posts/2025-09-14-Uboot-SPL-DTS-analysis.md

 U-boot SPL does not use the full-fledged DTS for the HiFive Unleashed board, as it contains many devices that are of no interest for this early boot stage.

-Instead, it uses a trimmed down version of the DTS, only with nodes that are used during the boot stage (CPUs, clocks, DDR memory, SPI controller, Flash and EMMC for storage, etc).
+Instead, it uses a trimmed down version of the DTS, only with nodes that are used during the boot stage (CPUs, clocks, DDR memory, SPI controller, Flash and MMC for storage, etc).

 This post analyses the SPL DTS in order the understand what the SPL actually sees and needs during the the low level initialization of the target.
 It also explains some basic concepts about reading a DTS file.